Updated June 14, 2023

 - It helps to solve knowledge discovery problems in different areas of business.

-- Through text mining, you can easily visualize the data in many ways like HTML tables, charts, graphs, etc.
+- Text mining allows you to visualize the data in many ways, like HTML tables, charts, graphs, etc.

 - It is a great productivity tool.
 It gives better results faster than any other device.